Australia national rugby union team: 1970s

 In 1975 Australia defeated England in a two Test series at home.
 Australia then played Japan for the first time; beating them by 30 points in the first of two matches, and then winning 50–25 in the second.
-They then travelled to the Northern hemisphere for matches against Scotland and Wales where they were not able to score a try in either of their losses.
-The tour of Britain and Ireland continued into 1976, and Australia lost to England at Twickenham, but were able to defeat Ireland at Lansdowne Road.
+Australia then embarked on a tour of Britain and Ireland at the end of 1975 with losses against Scotland, Wales, and England but were able to defeat Ireland at Lansdowne Road.
 On their way home Australia played one more match—in Los Angeles against the United States.
 Australia won 24–12.
 In June of that year, Australia hosted Fiji for a three Test series and won all three.
-Australia finished the year with their tour of Europe where the team played two Tests against France in France, but lost both of them.
+Australia finished the year with a tour of Europe where the team played two Tests against France, losing both, and then beat Italy 16–15.
 There were no Wallaby tests played in 1977.

 Wales toured Australia in 1978, and Australia beat them 18–8 at Ballymore, and then again by two points at the SCG.
 This was followed by a three match series with the All Blacks.
 Although New Zealand won the first two, Australia defeated them in the last Test at Eden Park with Greg Cornelsen scoring four tries.
 The following year Ireland visited Australia and defeated Australia in two Tests.
 Following this Australia hosted the All Blacks for a single Test at the SCG which Australia won 12–6.
 Australia then left for Argentina for two Tests.
 After going down 24–13 in the first, Australia finished the decade by beating Argentina 17–12 in Buenos Aires.